 I’m the author of The Wednesday Tales trilogy, and The Hidden Boy.

-The Wednesday Tales, illustrated by Brandon Dorman, are set in and around a sinister circus, and feature such colourful characters as a 400-year-old girl, a talking tiger and a stately dowager who lives in a tree.
+The Wednesday Tales are set in and around a sinister circus, and feature such colourful characters as a 400-year-old girl, a talking tiger and a stately dowager who lives in a tree.

 They were published by Harper Collins in the US and Simon & Schuster in the UK, and translated into over a dozen languages.

-The Cover and inside illustrations are by Brandon Dorman.
+The Cover and chapter headings are beautifully illustrated by Brandon Dorman.
 Here are are some reviews:

 The Palace of Laughter: